Christy L Pichichero

 Associate Professor

-Her first book, The Military Enlightenment: War and Culture in the French Empire from Louis XIV to Napoleon (Cornell University Press, 2017; paperback, 2021; Chinese and Russian translations forthcoming), was a finalist for the Kenshur Book Prize for best book in eighteenth-century studies.
+Her first book, The Military Enlightenment: War and Culture in the French Empire from Louis XIV to Napoleon (Cornell University Press, 2017; paperback, 2021; trans.
+Chinese, Russian), was a finalist for the Kenshur Book Prize for best book in eighteenth-century studies.
 The book argues that "military enlightenment" is not a paradoxical expression, but rather one of the most important synergies and legacies of the Enlightenment.
-Combining the study of literary works, art, treatises of moral philosophy, and martial writings dating to the period of the first global wars, the book traces an evolving public discourse on how to wage war efficiently and effectively, yet humanely and in ways that advanced nascent visions of multiculturalism and social justice.
+Combining the study of literary works, art, treatises of moral philosophy, and martial writings dating to the period of the first global wars, the book traces an evolving public discourse on how to wage war efficiently and effectively, yet humanely.

-Dr. Pichichero is currently working on two book-length research projects relating to Black Studies, diaspora, slavery, and empire.
-The first is an experimental biography of Joseph Bologne, the Chevalier de Saint-George, and the second is a study of African diasporic identities across empires in the age of slavery.
+Dr. Pichichero is currently working on two projects.
+The first is an experimental biography of Joseph Bologne, the Chevalier de Saint-George (1745-1799) and the second is a digital humanities database, the Pierre Boulle Database of Black Lives and People of Color in Eighteenth- and Nineteenth-Century France.

 In the Media